Property Division in Illinois

 However, the search for hidden assets usually starts with the “discovery” process.
 Much of the litigation process involves searching and learning about pertinent information from the other party.
 This process may be conducted by demanding the other party answer specific questions under oath or by producing evidence such as financial documents, which can lead to the discovery of information relevant to your divorce.

 - Tax Form 1040 regarding a party’s income from work, interest, and dividends

 - Income Tax Refunds

 - Tax Schedules A through E regarding a party’s tax deductions, foreign financial accounts, profit and loss statements from a business, and supplemental income and expenses from real estate, intellectual property, and business investments

 - Business registrations with the Secretary of State

 - Documents related to the legal change of name

 Consult The Law Offices of Jonathan Merel, P.C. for Legal Advice

 The legal implications that stem from property division issues in a divorce case can be complicated.
 To help ensure your rights and interests over marital property are adequately preserved, you should seek the professional legal advice of a skilled Illinois attorney with experience regarding hidden assets in divorce cases.
-At The Law Offices of Jonathan Merel, P.C., we have years of experience handling such cases.
+At the Law Offices of Jonathan Merel, P.C., we have years of experience handling such cases.
 Led by Attorney Jonathan Merel, our legal team is committed to assessing the full extent of your legal rights when it comes to dividing marital property.
-We won’t leave a penny’s worth of asset value on the table when it comes to litigating property matters in divorce cases.You can count on The Law Offices of Jonathan Merel, P.C. to zealously advocate for your rights.
-Call our office at (312) 487-2795.
+We won’t leave a penny’s worth of asset value on the table when it comes to litigating property matters in divorce cases.You can count on the Law Offices of Jonathan Merel, P.C. to zealously advocate for your rights.
+Contact our office at (312) 487-2795.